 When a customer calls into the FirstEnergy Contact Center, for a Move-In, high billing question, or a question on Energy Choice, and are eligible, they will be offered the Customer Referral Program.
-If the customer decides to participate in this program, he/she will be transferred to our third party vendor to select a supplier from one of the participating suppliers.
+If the customer decides to participate in this program, he/she will be transferred to our third-party vendor to select a supplier from one of the participating suppliers.
 If the customer doesn’t have a specific supplier in mind, one is randomly selected giving each supplier an opportunity for a referral.
 Additionally, a link is available below to enroll in the program.

 FirstEnergy Pennsylvania Electric Company has certified to the Pennsylvania Public Utility Commission that this is an accurate electronic representation of the tariffs that are officially filed at the Commission.
 Users of electronic tariffs should note, however, that such tariffs are not the official documents, and users assume responsibility for reliance upon tariffs in electronic format.
 The below tariffs include the rates for the Met-Ed, Penelec, Penn Power and West Penn Power rate districts.

 - Met Ed Supp.
 136 PTC HPS Rider H and Rider I Changes effective 12-1-2023

 - Penelec Supp.
 150 PTC HPS Rider H and Rider I Changes effective 12-1-2023

 - Penn Power Supp.
 130 PTC HPS Rider H and Rider I Changes effective 12-1-2023

 - West Penn Supp.
 121 PTC HPS Rider H and Rider I Changes effective 12-1-2023

 - WPP-PSU Supp.
 74 PTC HPS Rider H and Rider I Changes effective 12-1-2023

 - Penn Power PTC & HP Illustrative Calculations